 Categories of Cults and Sects and Groups with Cultic Potential, drawn from material compiled by cult recovery experts, terms the Assembly a T. A. C. O., that is, a "Totalistic Authoritarian Christian Organization".

 Dr. Janja Lalich, an expert on aberrant groups who worked with Dr. Margaret Thaler Singer, wrote an insightful definition of groups that inflict abuse.
-Unfortunately, as repugnant as it is to think so, there is much in this description that resonates with abusive churches like the Assembly.
+Unfortunately, as repugnant as it is to think so, there is much in this description that applies to high-demand churches like the Assembly.

 The article, Stress Making Churches, by Dr. Ronald Enroth, first appeared in the magazine Christian Counseling Today, August 1996.
 Dr. Enroth graciously sent us a copy of this article, along with a memo letting us know that the article contains material from interviews with people who had left the Assembly.
 An excerpt from the book Brain Longevity by Dr. D. S. Khalsa shows the destructive effects of chronic stress on the brain and the body.

 The Subtle Power of Spiritual Abuse, written by David Johnson and Jeff Vanvonderen, is probably the best and most widely recommended book on the subject.
 Here is an interview with Jeff Vanvonderen by STEPS magazine on the subject.
-Here is a summary of part of the book.
+Here is an overview of the main points of the book.

 A summary of the book Toxic Faith by Steve Arterburn and Jack Felton is available online.
 I mentioned this book to Jim Hayman when I ran into him in the bank shortly after we left the Assembly, and his shocked reaction was, "What a terrible title!
 Faith is NOT toxic!"
 Proper faith in GOD is not toxic, but misplaced faith in an abusive Christian leader definitely is.

 An excellent article by Jan Groenveld on Identifying a Cult includes sections on how cults work, cult abuses of rights and freedoms, and results of the cult experience.
 She proposes this universal definition of a cult: "Any group which has a pyramid type authoritarian leadership structure with all teaching and guidance coming from the person/persons at the top.
-The group will claim to be the only way to God...Nirvana...Ultimate Reality... [and we might add, "the only way to an overcoming walk with Christ and to inclusion in a true Testimony to Jesus"], and will use thought reform or mind control techniques to gain control and keep their members.
+The group will claim to be the only way to God...Nirvana...Ultimate Reality... [and in our group, "the only way to the center of God's will], and will use thought reform or mind control techniques to gain control and keep their members."

 Warning Signs of an Unhealthy Church - Part 1, Part 2, Part 3 are excerpts from the book, Exposing Spiritual Abuse: How to Rediscover God's love when the church has left you down, by Mike Fehlauer.
 The book also has a chapter on "Toxic Love," about the excessive devotion of people looking for a father-figure, plus two good chapters on positive and negative characteristics to look for in a pastor.